See also the First Facebook Live tutorial for the bare essentials from first-run to your first Facebook Live broadcast.

 The top right of the Main Window contains two icons, the Sound Levels button, and the Overlays button.
 Both show or hide the windows for each tool.

 The five links above go to the manual’s sections for each source and explain each in detail.

 The bottom right corner holds menus which control where your broadcasts go.
 The options here are dependent upon which settings you’ve selected.

 If you’ve picked Facebook, YouTube or Periscope as your Destination, you’ll see various options of where to broadcast.
 You can choose who can view your broadcast within Facebook or YouTube, and control when to broadcast.

-If you select Custom Stream Key, a sheet will appear over the window with the settings required to stream to services other than Facebook, YouTube and Periscope.
+If you select Custom Stream Key, a sheet will appear over the window with the settings required to stream to services other than Facebook, YouTube, Twitch, and Periscope.

 Lastly, if you select Record Only, all the other options fade away, and you’re now set to capture a recording only to your Mac.

 The bottom center of the Main Window holds the big blue button which depending on the destinations settings can read,